IBM-OSS-Support/DataSynchronization/docs/en/contribution/setup.md

 ### Code Style

-Apache SeaTunnel uses `Spotless` for code style and format checks.
+DataSynchronization uses `Spotless` for code style and format checks.
 You can run the following command and `Spotless` will automatically fix the code style and formatting errors for you:

 ```shell
 ./mvnw spotless:apply